nubara300/crayon-coding-excercise/README.md

 - [.SQL SERVER](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) - Database

 ## How to run:
-1. You need visual studio installed on your machine
+1. You need Visual Studio 2022 installed on your machine.
+2. Setup and start mutliple startup project, where you will run both CloudSalesSystem.API and CCpService (this is mock for cloud provider)
+3. At startup DB will be created on local instance of SQL server

 ## Project Structure